Course Number and Title: AET 270 Architectural Drafting/Design IV

 - Use building design standards and techniques.
 (CCC: 2, 3, 4, 5, 6; PGC: 3, 4, 5, 6)

-- Integrate construction materials and methods and mechanical and electrical systems into the building design.
+- Integrate construction materials and methods and building service principles into the building design.
 (CCC: 1, 2, 3, 5, 6; PGC: 3, 5)

 - Use accepted industry drafting techniques, standards, and equipment in the design, drafting, and presentation processes.
 (CCC: 2, 5, 6; PGC: 3, 5)